meorro/studydrive-download/README.md

 ## Usage
 1. Open the Studydrive page with the PDF you want to download
-2. Open the terminal/command line and navigate to the folder where<br />you saved the `studydrive-download.py` script
+2. Open the terminal/command line and navigate to the folder where you saved<br />the `studydrive-download.py` script
 3. Run `python3 studydrive-download.py` and follow the instructions